benrbray/type-safari/README.md

 ## Inspiration

-* The original code is based off of Stephen Diehl's excellent, but sadly unfinished, ["Write You a Haskell"](https://web.archive.org/web/20181017074008/http://dev.stephendiehl.com/fun/006_hindley_milner.html) series, but it has already diverged substantially.
+* The original code is based off of Stephen Diehl's excellent, but sadly unfinished, ["Write You a Haskell"](https://web.archive.org/web/20181017074008/http://dev.stephendiehl.com/fun/006_hindley_milner.html) series (and [corrections](https://github.com/JKTKops/Write-You-a-Haskell-2/blob/master/7/7.5_additions_to_poly.md)), but it has already diverged substantially.
 * The name (and project) is inspired by Andrej Bauer and Matija Pretnar's ["Programming Language Zoo"](http://plzoo.andrej.com/) and Andras Kovacs' ["Elaboration Zoo"](https://github.com/AndrasKovacs/elaboration-zoo).
 I briefly considered *Type Petting Zoo* for the name, but thought it might be a bit too silly :)
 * Stephen Dolan's ["Counterexamples in Type Systems"](https://counterexamples.org/title.html)